derrick-evltfmr/practicing_to_use_github/README.md

 this repository is just for practicing purpose

 this is just a readme file
+however, this was edited locally and would have a conflict with remote side

 ### Learning reference(s):
 > __*GitHub Ultimate: Master Git and GitHub - Beginner to Expert*__, Udemy, taught by Jason Taylor